Nico242001/seg4105_playground/tut01/README.md

 ## Brainstorm
 -Planning the project\
 -Time, cost and quality\
-    -Can normally only have 2/3 but not all 3\
+>Can normally only have 2/3 but not all 3\
 -Manage people\
     -Dissagreements\
     -Mentor\